kubedb/website/content/articles/improve-database-management-via-kubernetes-proxysql-operator/index.md

 We have to set up the environment to deploy ProxySQL on Kubernetes using a Kubernetes ProxySQL operator.
 You requires to have a running Kubernetes cluster and a basic understanding of ProxySQL.
 Here we are using [Kind](https://kubernetes.io/docs/tasks/tools/#kind) to create our Kubernetes cluster.
 Additionally, you should install [Helm](https://helm.sh/docs/intro/install/) to your Kubernetes cluster.

 In this tutorial, We will use the Kubernetes ProxySQL operator [KubeDB](https://kubedb.com/) to deploy ProxySQL on Kubernetes.
 First, We must install KubeDB in our Kubernetes cluster.
 We requires a license to setup KubeDB in our Kubernetes cluster.
 We can obtain a free enterprise license via the [Appscode License Server](https://license-issuer.appscode.com/).
 To obtain the license we must provide our Kubernetes cluster ID.
-Run the following command to get the cluster ID.get
+Run the following command to get the cluster ID.

 ```bash
 $ kubectl get ns kube-system -o jsonpath='{.metadata.uid}'